jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: Understanding How We Became Separated from Our Natural Context
 Highlights:
-	•	Defines the “cultural-ecological disconnect” and how industrial and colonial expansions have eroded place-based knowledge systems.
+	•	Defines the “cultural-ecological disconnect” and traces its roots in industrialization and colonial expansion.
-	•	Explores the resulting impacts, from resource overexploitation to reduced adaptive capacity.
+	•	Examines impacts like resource overexploitation, reduced adaptive capacity, and erosion of Indigenous knowledge systems.
-	•	Stresses the importance of reconnecting Indigenous perspectives (TEK) with scientific decision-making to restore balance.
+	•	Explores how bridging TEK with scientific frameworks fosters reconnection and resilience.

-Read the full post →
+Read Full Post →

 ⸻